 “Have you seen any whales today?”
 It’s the Number 1 question I get asked by tourists.
 On the Central Coast, where so-called “resident” whales are commonly present throughout tourist season, I can often just nod my head and point seaward in answer.
 Squeals of delight frequently follow.

-So yes, Virginia, Oregon Coast whales can indeed be sneaky.
-Which I’m sure the fellow in the video above would confirm — assuming he ever even saw the giant that sneaked up on him.
+So yes, Virginia … Oregon Coast whales can indeed be sneaky.
+Which I’m sure the fellow in the video above would confirm — assuming he ever even saw the giant that sneaked up behind him.